Visionary of the Year

 For the year of 2012-2013, we honor an Israeli from Tel Aviv, Ronny Edry, whose simple message of love to Iranians in the face of impending war, has inspired a global response.

-Ronny Edry, creator of Israel Loves Iran, will be the keynote speaker at Principia College’s 64th annual Public Affairs Conference on March 29th, 2013, in Cox Auditorium at 8:00 p.m.
-All are welcome!
+Ronny Edry, creator of Israel Loves Iran, was the keynote speaker at Principia College’s 64th annual Public Affairs Conference in March, 2013.
+Click here to watch Ronny’s rousing address and acceptance of the Visionary of the Year award.

 Like Ronny, citizens around the world are feeling empowered to take charge of their political, economic and social futures.
 His message amplifies what one person can do—be authentic, pure, simple, and determined.
 Ronny’s everyday courage has initiated a dialogue between the peoples of two nations that the world had written off as impossible.
 His passion and dedication to fostering this conversation at the grassroots is a powerful example of the power of the individual to implement tangible change in our world.